 I recently posted about homemade almond milk and all of the benefits to making your own almond.
 If you missed it, check it out at the link here.

-Homemade almond milk is so clean and easy to make.
-However, it is very plain- it tastes like almonds.
-Like it should because it is only made with 2 ingredients- almonds and filtered water.
+Homemade almond milk is a very clean milk alternative and it’s also very easy to make.
+By itself, it does taste very plain (it tastes like almonds), as it should because it is only made with 2 ingredients- almonds and filtered water.
 However, for a little more flavor you can sweeten the almond milk (the natural way!).
 This recipe sweetens the almond milk with fresh medoolan dates and cinnamon.

 - Soak almonds in 1 cup of water in the refrigerator overnight.